Dieterbe/dieterblog/content/post/graphite-statsd-gotchas.md

 Closing thoughts:
 Graphite and statsd are great tools, but there's some things to watch out for.
-When setting them up, make sure you configure graphite and statsd to play well together.
+When setting them up, make sure you configure Graphite and statsd to play well together.
-Make sure to set your roll-up functions and data retentions properly, and whichever statsd version you decide to use, make sure it flushes at the same interval as your graphite schema configuration. see <a href="https://github.com/etsy/statsd/blob/master/docs/graphite.md">this</a> for more details.
+Make sure to set your roll-up functions and data retentions properly, and whichever statsd version you decide to use, make sure it flushes at the same interval as your Graphite schema configuration. see <a href="https://github.com/etsy/statsd/blob/master/docs/graphite.md">this</a> for more details.